rcgroot/jenkins-publish-over-dropbox-plugin/README.md

 # Configuration

-To publish artifacts to a Dropbox location there are three levels of configuration.
+To publish artifacts to a Dropbox there are three levels of configuration.
 Each level is dependent on the previous.

-Tip: Consult the help at each input field.

-### Create account credentials
+### Link an account

 The highest level is connecting a Dropbox account to Jenkins.
-Dropbox account can be created in the **Jenkins > Credentials**.
+Dropbox account connections can be created in the **Jenkins > Credentials**.

 <img src="resources/documentation/01-credentials.png"/>

-### Create locations
+### Create a location

-The second level is to create locations for an account.
+The second level is to create a location for a previously linked account.
 Locations can be created in **Jenkins > Manage Jenkins > Configure System**.

 <img src="resources/documentation/02-location.png"/>

-### Create job post build steps
+### Publish files

-The last level is to actual publish file to a Dropbox location.
-Publishing can be done as **Post-build Actions** in your project configuration.
+The last level is to actual publish files to a Dropbox location.
+Publishing can be done as **Post-build Actions** in your build job configuration.

 <img src="resources/documentation/03-postbuild.png"/>